What is UV?

 UV light can destroy the DNA or RNA molecular structure of microorganisms, causing them to die or be unable to reproduce, thus achieving the purpose of sterilization and disinfection.

-The optimal sterilization wavelength is around 265nm, so 265nm UVC LED is currently the most effective light source for sterilization.
+So 265nm UVC LED is currently the most effective light source for sterilization.
 Other UVC wavelengths also have sterilization effects, but the farther away from 265nm, the decrease in effectiveness and more energy is required to achieve the same sterilization power.

-To quantify the amount of UV light, the commonly used unit is the dose, measured in J/cm^2.
+The commonly used unit is the dose, measured in J/cm^2.

 Dose = UV radiation intensity (W/cm^2) x time (sec).
 The required dose for sterilization for each microorganism can be verified through experiments, but UVC LED is a relatively new technology, and most experimental data is still based on UV mercury lamps.